 For this garland I used my previously designed pattern that is available on this website for free: Graduation Cap applique crochet pattern.

-The pattern for this crochet Graduation Cap applique is also available as a print-friendly, styled, and advertisement-free PDF file.
+The pattern for this crochet Graduation Cap applique is also available as a print-friendly PDF.
 You can get it from my Etsy shop.

 How to Make Crochet Graduation Garland